|7890.0110||MEDICATIONS AND PRACTICES PROHIBITED.|

 The use of one of the three approved NSAIDs shall be permitted under the following conditions, with the exception of two-year-old race horses where no concentration of any NSAIDs, other than bute, are allowed in the plasma or serum sample taken after racing:

 bute, provided that the test sample does not contain more than two micrograms of the substance thereof per milliliter of blood plasma or serum;

 flunixin, provided that the test sample does not contain more than 20 nanograms of the substance thereof per milliliter of blood plasma or serum; and

 ketoprofen, provided that the test sample does not contain more than two nanograms of the substance thereof per milliliter of blood plasma or serum.

 No NSAIDs can be administered within the 24 hours before post time for the race in which the horse is entered.
 The use of all but one of the approved NSAIDs shall be discontinued at least 48 hours before the post time for the race in which the horse is entered.

 The presence of more than one of the three approved NSAIDs, with the exception of phenylbutazone in a concentration below 0.3 micrograms per milliliter of serum or plasma and flunixin with a concentration below three nanograms per milliliter of serum or plasma, or any unapproved NSAID in the post-race serum or plasma sample, is not permitted.

 Any horse to which an NSAID has been administered shall be subject to having a blood and/or urine sample taken at the direction of the official veterinarian to determine the quantitative NSAID levels and/or the presence of other drugs which may be present in the blood or urine sample.

-Furosemide, provided, however, that it is administered pursuant to the provisions of part 7890.0140, subpart 7a, and further provided that: the specific gravity of the post-race urine sample is not 1.010 or below or, if the specific gravity is 1.010 or below or a urine sample is unavailable for testing, the concentration of Furosemide must not exceed 100 nanograms per milliliter of serum or plasma in the post-race blood sample.
+Furosemide, provided, however, that it is administered pursuant to the provisions of part 7890.0140, subpart 7a.
+The concentration of furosemide must not exceed 100 nanograms per milliliter of serum or plasma in the post-race blood sample.